Ensembl/ensembl-production-imported/docs/Map_interspecies_interactions.md

 A registry file with the urls of the interspecies_interactions_db, the ncbi_tax, and meta_db database servers specified.

-A .csv file from the source_DB from whioch the interactions are sourced.
+A .csv file from the source_DB from which the interactions are sourced.

 A .obo file with the descritption of the controlled terms used to describe different aspects of the interactions (optional)